Steven Silva: 2014–present: Theater, musical, and a Wattpad series

-In late 2013, Steven was announced as one of the newest characters in the spin-off of The Kitchen Musical entitled The Boston.
+In late 2013, Silva was announced as one of the newest characters in the spin-off of The Kitchen Musical entitled The Boston.
 For the audition on the said series, Steven said, "The audition experience for The Boston was really nerve-wracking and long, but in the end, it was completely worth it.
 My first audition was conducted in September 2013.
 After numerous callbacks, I learned I was part of the final cast.
 It was a very thorough process and I could tell they really wanted to make sure that each character was to be filled by the right actor."
 He played the role of Sid which is considered to be an intriguing character of the series.
 He adds, "The character I play in The Boston is named ‘Sid’ and he is the pastry chef in the restaurant.
 He is one of the more skilled chefs in the kitchen, yet he is very soft-spoken and doesn't necessarily take command even though he is more than qualified to do so.
 He is also very particular to his sense of style and physical upkeep and appearance.
 In a sense, he is very metrosexual and very mysterious so some folks suspect he’s gay, yet no one really knows the truth."
 The eight-episode chef themed television series aired through the Lifestyle Network.

-While Steven is portraying his role in The Boston, he becomes part of the lifestyle and food show Taste Buddies.
+While Silva is portraying his role in The Boston, he becomes part of the lifestyle and food show Taste Buddies.
 The show is being aired in GMA News TV with Solenn Heussaff and Isabelle Daza.
 Steven serves as a segment host.
 The show is all about exploring the wonders of the food in the whole country.
 Iya Villania replaced Daza as Solenn's partner when Isabelle Daza transferred to ABS-CBN.

-In early 2015, Steven became part of the musical theater, La Cage aux Folles, where he portrayed the role of Jean-Michel.
+In early 2015, Silva became part of the musical theater, La Cage aux Folles, where he portrayed the role of Jean-Michel.
 Jean-Michel is Georges' son from a short-lived affair twenty-four years ago.
 Georges is the character of the veteran actor, Michael De Mesa.
 The show's director, Robbie Guevarra, gave the role of Jean-Michel to Steven when Steven was singing during the Grease's rehearsal in 2014.
 That was the moment Guevarra told Santi Santamaria, 9 Works Theatrical’s executive producer, that he wanted Silva to portray the said role.
 Steven auditioned by singing 'Beauty School Dropout' and subsequently getting the role.

 La Cage aux Folles premiered on February 28, 2015, with a standing ovation from the members of the press.
 The musical was shown at the Carlos P Romulo Auditorium in RCBC Plaza with Audie Gemora starring as Albin.
 The show was produced by 9 Works Theatrical, with direction by Robbie Guevara and scenography by Mio Infante.
 Silva impressed the audience with his powerful singing voice and confidence, holding his own against the acclaimed veterans of the cast.